 - Took a Level in Badass: During the 2011 NBA Finals with the Heat taking on the Dallas Mavericks, LeBron had an absolutely dismal performance in Game 4, as the Heat ultimately lost the finals to the Mavs.
 Given that he had proclaimed a desire to win multiple championships with the Heat almost immediately after he signed with them, fans took this game and piled on the criticism on James.
 James took this loss pretty hard and used the summer as a period of self-reflection, before redeeming himself in 2012 and 2013, winning Finals MVP both times.

-- During the 2021-22 season, James not only reached the 10,000 rebound barrier to become the first player to surpass it while also scoring 30,000 points in the NBA, but he also reached 10,000 assists as well, becoming the only player in NBA history to reach those kinds of numbers there.
-Not only that, he also surpassed Karl Malone for the second-best scorer in NBA history (now being behind only Kareem Abdul-Jabbar for that ultimate milestone in terms of regular season games playednote ) at 37 years old.
-He also became the oldest player to average 30 points per game in a season that year, thus booking his career of sorts back when he was the youngest player ever to average 30 points per game when he was 21 years old.
+- During the 2021-22 season, James not only reached the 10,000-rebound mark to become the first player to surpass it while also scoring 30,000 points in the NBA, but he also reached 10,000 assists as well, becoming the only player in NBA history to reach those kinds of numbers there.
+Not only that, he also surpassed Karl Malone for the second-best scorer in NBA history while also being the second player to ever reach the 37,000-point barrier at 37,062 by the end of the season.
+He also became the oldest player to average 30 points per game in a season that year, thus sort of bookending his career back when he was the youngest player ever to average 30 points per game when he was 21 years old.